dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 This means that in practice the number for all genes of chromosome 7 is always, or almost always, subtracted from the trait.

-This is a key issue: because the genome of parent has genes that are almost always dominant, the total of added and subtracted numbers for traits is inherently limited.
+This is a key issue: because the genome of parents has genes that are almost always dominant, the total of added and subtracted numbers for traits is inherently limited.

 ## Monster genes

 If players could use their own pets and no others, genes dominant for all pets in the stable would be impossible to improve.
 As a matter of fact, players cannot exchange breeding pets: a caged pet is always turned to neutral genre, and cannot participate to breeding.
-Trading with other players is not the solution
+Trading with other players is not the solution.

 However, there is another source of new pets: tamed monsters.
 Taming sends a captured pet to the stable, and it can then immediately start mating.